 Regions in EMPEA reports are defined as:

-- Emerging Asia: Asia Pacific (East Asia, Southeast Asia and South Asia), excluding Japan, Australia and New Zealand.
+• Emerging Asia: Asia Pacific, excluding Japan, Australia and New Zealand.
+Includes Afghanistan and Pakistan.

-- Middle East and North Africa (MENA): Gulf Cooperation Council (GCC), Iran, Iraq, Jordan, Lebanon, Palestinian Territories, Syria and Yemen, as well as North Africa (Algeria, Egypt, Libya, Morocco, Sudan and Tunisia).
+• Middle East: Gulf Cooperation Council (GCC), Iran, Iraq, Jordan, Lebanon, Palestinian Territories, Syria and Yemen.